 Spread it with a thick, even layer of your favorite peanut butter.
 (Buy what you really like.
 It’s the only ingredient that really affects the quality of your finished product.)

-Then roll it up and resist the urge to cut (because I know you’re still wondering how the whole potato thing is going to work out.)
+Then roll it up slowly and carefully – and resist the urge to cut (because I know you’re still wondering how the whole potato thing is going to work out.)

 Don’t do it.
 It has to chill in the fridge first.

 One it’s nice and cold and sturdy, trim off any weird edges and cut into circles.